 CHARLES C. WILKES

 Charles C. (Sandy) Wilkes is Chairman of The Wilkes Company.
-He founded the company after practicing land use and zoning law in the Washington, DC office of Linowes and Blocher.
+He founded the company after practicing land use and zoning law in Washington, DC.

 While attending law school in the evenings, Mr. Wilkes served as Legislative Assistant to the District of Columbia City Council and subsequently as Staff Director of the City Council Special Advisory Commission on Industrial and Commercial Development.
 This blue ribbon commission established the first blueprint for economic development in Washington, DC and recommended the creation of the city’s Office of Business and Economic Development.
 Mr. Wilkes has been a guest lecturer at several Washington, DC universities on land use, planning and development issues.

-Mr. Wilkes is a graduate of Georgetown Preparatory School; Amherst College, where he recently served as Chairman of the Mead Art Museum Advisory Board; and the American University Law School.
+Mr. Wilkes is a graduate of Georgetown Preparatory School; Amherst College, where he served as Chairman of the Mead Art Museum Advisory Board; and the Washington College of Law at American University.
 He is a member of the District of Columbia Bar.
-Mr. Wilkes’s wife, Helen, is a registered historic preservation architect in private practice.
+His wife, Helen, is a registered historic preservation architect in private practice.
 They have three daughters.